UDF accuses LDF govt. of lacking clear explanation for ADGP-RSS ‘parleys’

 Members across the aisle raised points of order, prompting Speaker A.N.
 Shamseer’s intervention.
 The Speaker also cautioned members against personal attacks and reminded them that parliamentary etiquette was a pre-requisite for a healthy debate.

 IUML legislator N. Samsudheen moved the adjournment motion.
-Mr. Vijayan stayed away from the House after doctors advised him voice rest.
+The Chief Minister agreed to take up the motion for discussion, but he stayed away from the House after doctors advised him voice rest.

 Published - October 08, 2024 06:18 pm IST